systemwii/make/README.md

 **BINEXTS**: Extensions with which to filter the binary data folders (in the format `.jpg`).
 All files of these extensions will be included.

 **LIBS** Libraries to link with.
-These are specified verbatim as flags to the linker (look up `ld` for the format), and the libraries must be available in the two following search path variables. libogc and [libm](https://en.wikipedia.org/wiki/C_standard_library#Linking,_libm) are automatically available.
+These are specified verbatim as flags to the linker (look up `ld` for the format), and any local libraries must be available in the two following search path variables.
+Installed libraries, such as libogc and [libm](https://en.wikipedia.org/wiki/C_standard_library#Linking,_libm), are automatically available.

 *[libogc libraries](https://github.com/devkitPro/libogc):*
 - *(Wii/GameCube)*: -logc -lmad -ldb -lfat -ltinysmb -lgxflux -lmodplay -liso9660 -lasnd -laesnd